How to Improve Your Poetry Skills

 Many poets pursue the craft with a clear goal: they want to get published.
 Others write poetry because they find solace in the work.
 They don’t care about readers, publication, or awards.
 And plenty of writers fall in between; they write for the joy of it but also with a desire to continually develop their poetry skills with hopes of getting published one day.

 Writing for Yourself

 There’s nothing wrong with writing poetry for yourself.
 Poetry writing has tremendous therapeutic and creative value.
-However, many young poets think they can get published and earn recognition without fostering their poetry skills.
-They don’t read poetry, they don’t study the craft, they are not knowledgeable about poetic forms or literary devices.
+However, many young poets think they can get published and earn recognition without developing their poetry skills.
+They don’t read poetry; they don’t study the craft; they are not knowledgeable about poetic forms or literary devices.
 They make a lot of arguments: